BP oil spill litigation comes to court

 BP SETTLES WITH THE U.S. GOVERNMENT

 BP sources told Reuters last month the company was in talks with the U.S. justice department about a possible settlement.
-The company has taken a provision of $3.5 billion to reflect amounts it expects to pay to cover civil penalties under the Clean Water Act.
+The company has taken a provision of $3.5 billion (2.2 billion pounds) to reflect amounts it expects to pay to cover civil penalties under the Clean Water Act.

 It also faces liabilities for Natural Resources Damages but the company said it is unable to estimate these.
 BP has also said the Department of Justice (DoJ) is investigating possible criminal charges - 11 people died aboard the doomed Transocean rig - which could lead to additional penalties which the company has not assessed because it feels it is not guilty.

-Most analysts and legal experts believe BP would have to pay much more than $3.5 billion to appease the government.
+Most analysts and legal experts believe BP would have to pay much more than $3.5 billion (2.2 billion pounds) to appease the government.
 Plus, there is a probe into possible suspicious trading of BP stock during the crisis.

-BP's Clean Water Act provision assumes it is only liable for a fine of $1,100 per barrel spilt, and not the $4,300 per barrel it could face if found to be grossly negligent.
+BP's Clean Water Act provision assumes it is only liable for a fine of $1,100 (693.66 pounds) per barrel spilt, and not the $4,300 (2,711.57 pounds) per barrel it could face if found to be grossly negligent.
 The government has indicated it will push for the higher level of fine.
-With some 4.9 million barrels of oil estimated by the U.S. government to have gushed from the broken well, that could be between $5.4 billion and $21 billion.
+With some 4.9 million barrels of oil estimated by the U.S. government to have gushed from the broken well, that could be between $5.4 billion (3.4 billion pounds) and $21 billion (13 billion pounds).

 "Even if BP cannot settle with everybody, it makes sense to settle with the government," said Uhlmann.
 "BP can negotiate with the government over the dollars per barrel and payment schedule, but the government will insist on using its estimate of how much oil was discharged from the well."

-Analysts have forecast, on average, that BP will have to pay around $10 billion to settle the Clean Water Act fines.
+Analysts have forecast, on average, that BP will have to pay around $10 billion (6 billion pounds) to settle the Clean Water Act fines.
 Plus, there is the ecological impact on endangered species and birds.
 Fines from that could be tens of millions of dollars, if not more.

-Morgan Stanley estimates other liabilities will add $10-$15 billion onto the amount the company will have to pay the DoJ, although most other investment analysts have put the figure at under $5 billion.
+Morgan Stanley estimates other liabilities will add $10-$15 billion onto the amount the company will have to pay the DoJ, although most other investment analysts have put the figure at under $5 billion (3 billion pounds).

-With analysts predicting the government settlement will account for the lion's share of BP's remaining liabilities, the company could expect a meaningful share uplift from a $15 billion settlement -- especially if the amount was staggered over years, as was Exxon's $900 million settlement with the justice department regarding the Valdez spill.
+With analysts predicting the government settlement will account for the lion's share of BP's remaining liabilities, the company could expect a meaningful share uplift from a $15 billion (9 billion pounds) settlement -- especially if the amount was staggered over years, as was Exxon's $900 million (567 million pounds) settlement with the justice department regarding the Valdez spill.

 On the other hand, the government would likely be keen to calibrate any settlement to a level that it expected would not prompt too big a share rise - something that could make it seem the Obama Administration let BP off lightly - and in an election year there will likely be close scrutiny to ensure environmental groups, one of Obama's key constituencies, are satisfied.